 If you or one of your loved ones developed an infection after hip replacement surgery or knee replacement surgery you should consult an attorney.
 You may be able to get compensated for your medical bills and other losses if a Bair Hugger warming blanket was utilized during surgery.
-To talk about your case in a free legal consultation, call the Wieand Law Firm, LLC at (800) 481-5206.
+To talk about your case in a free legal consultation, call the Philadelphia personal injury attorneys at the Wieand Law Firm, LLC at (215) 666-7777.
 We are investigating claims by patients who developed infection after usage of Bair Hugger warming blankets throughout Pennsylvania and New Jersey.

 Bair Hugger Blankets may Cause Surgical Infection following Hip Replacement or Knee Replacement Surgery